IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 ## Creating a StatefulSet with both raw block and file system volumes

-Create a StatefulSet YAML file, similar to the following `demo-statefulset-combined.yaml` file.
+Create a StatefulSet YAML file, similar to the following `demo-statefulset.yaml` file.

 In a StatefulSet file with two volumes with different volume modes, it is important to indicate both the `volumeMounts` and `volumeDevices` parameters.

     kind: StatefulSet
     apiVersion: apps/v1
     metadata:
-      name: demo-statefulset-combined
+      name: demo-statefulset
     spec:
       selector:
         matchLabels: